BaoAdrian/rebrandly-bot/README.md

 3. Run the bot.
 If successfully running, you should see a message following the execution
     ```
     $ python bot.py
-    Assignment Bot is now running!
+    Slack Bot is now running!
     ```

 # Interacting with the bot